jlangenegger/ssh_certificate/ca/README.md

 * -n
   * This flag restricts the certificate to a list of pricipals that the client is allowd to log in.

 The output of `generate_client_certificate.sh` is a .tar archive that contains the certificate, the public key that is used to authenticate servers as well as an instruction to install the certificate on the client's machine.
-It is stored at `/home/ca1/`.
+It is stored in the home directory `$HOME`.

+## Sign hosts's public keys
+To sign host's public keys there is the script `generate_host_certificate.sh` to simplify the procedure.
+The scripts does have the following options:
+* -I
+  * This takes the HOST_ID of the server.
+* -f
+  * The file that contains all the keys.
+* -V
+  * Add the validity period of a certificate in number of days.
+  * Per default a certificate is valid for 7 days.
+  * Having 0 as a validity period means that the certificate is valid forever.
+* -n
+  * This flag restricts the certificate to a list of pricipals that the host is known by.

+The output of `generate_hostt_certificate.sh` is the certificate `HOST_ID-cert.pub` that needs to be copied to the host.
+It is stored in the home directory `$HOME`.

 # Prepare CA
 ## Prepare Yubikey